Password Cracking: The Effect of Hash Function Bias on the Average Guesswork: The Average Guesswork of a Modified -Hash Function

-In this subsection we derive the average guesswork for any $P_{H}\pa{b}$-hash function as well as for the $P_{H}\pa{b}$-set of hash functions, when bins are allocated to the users.
-We begin by finding the average guesswork across users under an online attack when the passwords are drawn uniformly, followed by a concentration result.
-We then present the effect of choosing passwords non-uniformly on the average guesswork.
-Finally, we consider an offline attack in which the attacker tries to find a password that is mapped to any of the assigned bins.
+We begin by finding the average guesswork across users under a remote attack when the passwords are drawn uniformly, followed by a concentration result.
+We then consider an insider attack in which the attacker tries to find a password that is mapped to any of the assigned bins.